pschachte/wybe/src/README.md

 # Generating LLVM code

-We generate a `.ll` text file directly for each Wybe `.wybe` file, compiling this as necessary to build `.o`, `.bc` or executable files.
+We generate a `.ll` text file directly for each Wybe `.wybe` file, compiling this as necessary to build `.o`, `.bc` `.s`, or executable files.
 For each generated `.ll` file, we produce the following, in order:

 * **Prologue** — contains an introductory comment and any configuration info needed for LLVM.

 * **Constants** — LLVM definitions of the manifest constants used in this module; mostly used for strings.

 * **Global variables** —  LLVM declarations of the global variables used to implement the resources defined in this module.

 * **Externs** — Extern declarations for all symbols used, but not defined, in this module; this includes imported Wybe procedures, C functions,  and global variables.

 * **Definitions** — Definitions of the procs of this module.

 * **Exports** — Everything needed by the Wybe compiler to compile users of this module; currently this is represented as a serialisation of the Module data structure, placed in the LLVM section.

 ## LastCallAnalysis <a id=LastCallAnalysis></a>